15101538237ren/Epigenetics/README.md

 ### Mechanisms of DNA Methylation

+#### Enzymes of DNA methylation

 Methylation of DNA is a post synthetic process catalyzed by a family of dedicated enzymes known as DNA by DNMTs(DNA methyltransferases).
 DNMT1, DNMT3A and DNMT3B methylate the cytosine residue in the presence of cofactor SAM (S-Adenosyl methionine), which donates the –CH3 group and is converted to SAH (S-Adenosyl homocysteine) [86, 101].

+It has been widely believed that DNMT1 acts mainly as a *maintenance* methyltransferase during DNA synthesis and that DNMT3A and DNMT3B act as *de novo* enzymes in development.
+However, mounting evidence indicates that DNMT1 may also be required for de novo methylation of genomic DNA19 and that DNMT3A and DNMT3B contribute to maintenance methylation during replication [109, 110].

+- DNMT1

+**DNMT1** preferentially methylates hemi-methylated DNA in vitro and is localized to replication foci during S phase.

+Mouse models with both alleles of Dnmt1 deleted are embryonic lethal at approximately day E9 [104, 105].

+- DNMT3A, DNMT3B

+DNMT3A and DNMT3B have preference for unmethylated CpG dinucleotides and perform *de novo* methylation during development.
+Mice lacking DNMT3A die at about 4 weeks of age, whereas DNMT3B knockout induces embryonic lethality at E14.5 to E18.5 [104, 106].

+- DNMT3L

+DNMT3L assists the DNMT3A/3B by increasing their ability to bind to the methyl group donor, S-adenosyl-Lmethionine (SAM), and stimulating their activity *in vivo*, although DNMT3L has no catalytic activity itself [107].

+Dnmt3L homozygous-null mice are viable, whereas heterozygous embryos derived from homozygous Dnmt3L-null oocytes die around E9 and display impaired maternal methylation imprints and biallelic expression of imprinted genes normally expressed only from the allele of paternal origin  [108].

 ### Mechanisms of Histone Modification